apache/cordova-docs/docs/en/edge/guide/getting-started/windows-phone/index.md

 - Become an [App Hub member](http://create.msdn.com/en-US/home/membership).

-2. Install SDK + PhoneGap
+2. Install SDK + Cordova
 ----------------------------

 - Download and install [Windows Phone  SDK](http://www.microsoft.com/download/en/details.aspx?displaylang=en&amp;id=27570/)
-- Donwload the latest copy of [PhoneGap](http://phonegap.com/download) and extract its contents.
+- Donwload the latest copy of [Cordova](http://phonegap.com/download) and extract its contents.
 We will be working with the Android directory.

 3. Setup New Project